sid3windr/immich-stack/README.md

 ### Environment variables

-The scripts can also use environment variables instead of the INI file.
+The script can also use environment variables instead of the INI file.
 If the INI value is set, it will take precedence over the environment variables.